hljodbokasafnid/Ascanius/README.md

 Follow the [installation guide](https://daisy.github.io/pipeline/Download.html)

-Make sure the install package includes the CLI
+Make sure the install package includes [the CLI](https://github.com/daisy/pipeline-cli-go/releases), also available as a seperate download.

 If the Pipeline installer prompts you to install java 11 through them press "No".

+Open up a command line and use the command
+- "dp2.exe help" (windows)
-Open up a command line and use the command "dp2.exe help" to see if the webserver and everything else is working correctly.
+- "dp2 help" (linux, add 'export PATH="$PATH:/opt/daisy-pipeline2-cli/"' to ~/.bashrc (remove '') to see if the webserver and everything else is working correctly.

 ## Contributing